Our Services

 Unlike typical tiredness, narcolepsy-related sleepiness does not improve much with extra sleep.

-If you're experiencing persistent passive sleepiness and wonder whether it could be related to a sleep disorder, you can take Ubie's free AI-powered Narcolepsy symptom checker to better understand your symptoms and determine if you should consult a healthcare provider.
+If you're experiencing persistent passive sleepiness and wonder whether it could be related to a sleep disorder or other underlying condition, you can use Ubie's free AI-powered symptom checker to better understand what might be causing your symptoms and get personalized guidance on next steps.

 Many adults need 7–9 hours of sleep per night.
 Chronic short sleep leads to: